childsb/glusterfs-hadoop-docs/Security.markdown

 # Securing your Hadoop Cluster
 Hadoop can run in multiple configurations with varying security.
-Each section below outlines additional setup configuration
+Each section below outlines additional setup configuration to secure your cluster.

 ## Run-as-root
 This is the least secure method.
 All services are started as root, and map reduce jobs are launched by the 'root' user.
 This is insecure so avoid this.